OSGeo/OSGeoLive-doc/en/overview/otb_overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ORFEO Toolbox Library (OTB) is a high performance image processing
 library.
-It is primarily used for processing remote sensing images
+It is primarily used for processing large remote sensing images
 such as those gathered by radars, satellites and aerial
 photography.
 OTB provides tools for the future optic and radar images
-(tridimensional aspects, segmentation, classification, changes detection, texture analysis, pattern
+(tridimensional aspects, segmentation, classification, changes detection, texture analysis, pattern matching, and optic/radar complementarities), many of which can be run on limited-resourced laptops.

-matching, optic/radar complementarities,).
+OTB is shipped with a fully integrated user interface called Moneverdi which allows users to select OTB processing chains from a set of menus.

 OTB has been funded the French Space Agency (CNES) in the frame of the
 Methodological Part of the ORFEO Accompaniement Program and has been
 actively developed since 2006.
-It is based on the established medical
+It is based on the ITK(v4)
-image processing library ITK(v4) and is distributed as open source.
+image processing library and is distributed as open source.

-Orfeo ToolBox aims at enabling large images state-of-the-art processing even on
-limited resources laptops, and is shipped with a set of extensible ready-to-use
-tools for classical remote sensing tasks, as well as a fully integrated,
-end-users oriented software called Monteverdi2.

 Core Features
 --------------------------------------------------------------------------------